Rett syndrome is caused by a genetic mutation.

 The most helpful treatment of Rett syndrome is with a medical team approach that includes physical, occupational, and speech/language therapists.
 Most people with Rett syndrome need extensive support and specialized educational programs.

-Doctors may give drugs to control seizures, help relieve breathing problems, or to help problems with movement.
+Doctors may give medications to control seizures and hand behavior problems, help relieve breathing problems, or to help problems with movement.

 Regular medical re-evaluations are needed to monitor the progression of scoliosis and to monitor heart problems.